sul-dlss-deprecated/triannon/README.md

 Store Open Annotation in Fedora4 to support the Linked Data for Libraries use cases.

-## Installation into Your Rails Application
+## Installation into Your Existing Rails Application

 Add this line to your Rails application's Gemfile